microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/New-MgUserTodoListTaskAttachmentUploadSession.md

 	}
 }
 # A UPN can also be used as -UserId.
-New-MgUserTodoListTaskAttachmentUploadSession -UserId $userId -TodoTaskListId $todoTaskListId -TodoTaskId $todoTaskId -BodyParameter $params
+New-MgBetaUserTodoListTaskAttachmentUploadSession -UserId $userId -TodoTaskListId $todoTaskListId -TodoTaskId $todoTaskId -BodyParameter $params
 ```

-This example shows how to use the New-MgUserTodoListTaskAttachmentUploadSession Cmdlet.
+This example shows how to use the New-MgBetaUserTodoListTaskAttachmentUploadSession Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS